Introduction

 Every budgeted item has an impact on a balance sheet account.
 In the most straightforward examples: budgeted sales increase Accounts Receivable, while budgeted expenses increase Accounts Payable.
 Martus makes it easy to define the balance sheet impact of each budget line.
 Martus also provides a method to define the cash flow impact of balance-sheet-only items such as prepaid expenses, loan payments, deferred revenue, and VAT or sales tax.
 The Cash Flow Forecasting module also includes extensive reporting on the balance sheet impact of each budget line so that you can fully trace and confirm the impact of what you’ve budgeted.

-Cash Flow Forecasting is part of Martus’ Enterprise subscription level.
+Cash Flow Forecasting is part of Martus’ Premium subscription level.

 The Balance Sheet Impact is calculated on the basis of a budget.
 Once you’ve completed a budget, you build the balance sheet impact, then use that to produce a Projected Balance Sheet and a Statement of Projected Cash Flows.